Gl1tchs/glitch-sandbox/README.md

 You can access each individual examples using the provided "Examples" widget within the application.
 The source code of each examples can be found under examples/ directory.

-## Notes

-This project only works on x86_64 linux environment because the engine used is closed source and i am very lazy to build it on other environments.